Startup opportunity discovery

 • Start with one buyer and one painful workflow instead of a broad market label.

-• Treat repeated buying language as a stronger validation input than abstract enthusiasm.
+• Treat repeated buying language as a stronger validation input than abstract excitement.

 • Check whether incumbents are simplifying downmarket or moving upmarket, because both motions create openings.